ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 patterns
 - [Spring Boot Kotlin Tutorial](https://spring.io/guides/tutorials/spring-boot-kotlin/) - Get started creating a Spring Boot project completely in Kotlin.

-JetBrains describes Kotlin as "a modern but already mature programming language aimed to make developers happier", and I completely agree with this assessment.
-As someone with a Java background, Kotlin provides me with a very similar coding experience to Java, but with changes that consistently improve the development experience and allow me to focus on solving problems.
+JetBrains describes Kotlin as, "a modern but already mature programming language aimed to make developers happier," and I completely agree with this assessment.
+As someone with a Java background, Kotlin provides me with a similar coding experience to Java, but with changes that consistently improve the development experience and allow me to focus on problem solving instead.

-Spend an hour or two going through the Kotlin Koans, and I guarantee you will also begin noticing these small differences.
+Spend an hour or two going through the Kotlin Koans, and I guarantee you will begin to notice these small differences.
 Once you're ready to begin working with Kotlin, you can write projects from scratch in Kotlin, or utilize Kotlin's deep interoperability with Java.
-As long as you're working with Java 6 or higher, it's as simple as adding the Kotlin compiler to your project and beginning to write Kotlin classes.
+As long as you're working with Java 6 or newer, it's as simple as adding the Kotlin compiler to your project and beginning to write Kotlin classes.

-Check out part two of this blog coming soon to walk through converting an existing Spring Boot application from Java to Kotlin!
+Part of two of this blog will walk through converting an existing Spring Boot application from Java to Kotlin.
+Stay tuned!